On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Introduction

 Quantum computing has rapidly gained attention as a transformative paradigm in computational science, with potential applications spanning physics~\cite{di2024quantum,joseph2023quantum, ciaramelletti2025detecting}, chemistry~\cite{illesova2025transformation, motta2022emerging, beseda2024state, cao2019quantum}, cryptography~\cite{pirandola2020advances, bennett1992experimental}, optimization\cite{illesova2025numerical, stilck2021limitations, shaydulin2019evaluating, novak2025optimization}, benchmarking~\cite{lewandowska2025benchmarking, bilek2025experimental, proctor2025benchmarking}, and machine learning~\cite{gupta2022quantum, schuld2015introduction, novak2025quantum}.
 By harnessing uniquely quantum phenomena such as superposition and entanglement, quantum computing also shows promise in enhancing classical machine learning models, leading to the development of hybrid approaches.

 \gls{hqnns}~\cite{zaman2024comparative, arthur2022hybrid, zeguendry2023quantum} have emerged as a promising approach to leverage the computational advantages of quantum computing within conventional machine learning workflows.
 These models integrate classical neural network components with \gls{pqcs}~\cite{du2020expressive, benedetti2019parameterized}, often referred to as quantum layers, enabling novel representations of data through the principles of superposition and entanglement.
-While the theoretical potential~\cite{cerezo2022challenges} of \gls{hqnns} is widely recognized, their practical success heavily depends on design choices related to the quantum circuit architecture and the manner in which classical data is encoded into quantum states~\cite{houssein2022machine}.
+While the theoretical potential~\cite{cerezo2022challenges} of \gls{hqnns} is widely recognized, their practical success heavily depends on design choices related to the quantum circuit architecture and how classical data is encoded into quantum states~\cite{houssein2022machine}.

-Among the key design elements in \gls{hqnns} are the ansatz structures, specifically its depth, parameter count~\cite{lockwood2020reinforcement}, and the feature mapping strategy~\cite{kwon2024feature} that embeds classical inputs into quantum states.
+Among the key design elements in \gls{hqnns} are the ansatz structures, specifically their depth, parameter count~\cite{lockwood2020reinforcement}, and the feature mapping strategy~\cite{kwon2024feature} that embeds classical inputs into quantum states.
 Deeper ansatz generally provide increased expressivity~\cite{nakaji2021expressibility} but may introduce challenges such as slower convergence, overfitting~\cite{kobayashi2022overfitting}, or barren plateaus~\cite{mcclean2018barren, qi2023barren} in the optimization landscape.
 Similarly, feature maps influence how effectively the quantum circuit can separate data classes; poorly chosen encodings can render the quantum model ineffective, even with optimal training~\cite{ranga2024quantum}.

 Despite the growing number of hybrid models in the literature~\cite{metawei2020survey, de2022survey}, systematic studies that quantify the influence of ansatz depth and feature map choice on classification performance remain limited.
 In this work, we present a comprehensive evaluation of these two critical components using a series of controlled experiments on a hybrid neural network.
 We analyze the effects of varying ansatz repetitions and different feature maps on model accuracy, generalization ability, training stability, and data separability.